The Core Mandate: A New Digital Social Contract

 - Third-Party Verification: Users upload an ID document to a trusted third-party service which then confirms their age to the platform without sharing the document itself.
 This raises concerns about data centralisation.

 - Facial Age Estimation: Using AI to estimate a user's age from a selfie.
-This is a privacy-preserving option as the image can be deleted immediately, but it's controversial due to potential inaccuracies and biases.
+This is a privacy-preserving option as the image can be deleted immediately, but it's controversial due to potential inaccuracies and biases, especially for non-white individuals and women.

 The Privacy Trade-Off